athina-rm/iotImplementationCloud/README.md

 I opted for Cosmos DB in this project for its ease of use.
 Since it is a noSql document style database, data transformation process was easier.
 I chose Core (SQL) API since its easy to retrieve data using query and has the best support.
 #### PowerBI
 Data from cosmosDB was collected in PowerBI for visualisation.
+#### HttpTrigger Azure Function
+This is used as a serverless API to display the latest data on the website.
+I haven’t used API key during development.
+Only the preferres domain can access the data due to CORS policy.
+But Function key or API management is suggested for production environment more include more security.
+#### Azure Static Web Apps
+I chose Static webapp for visualisation due to time and knowledge constraints.
+Azure Static Web Apps offers continuous integration /continuous development which was ideal for me since I am no expert in Javascript or HTML.
+It allowed a fully automated development process with github.
+If I had more time time I would have explored the option to implement realtime webapp by implementing websocket with Azure Web PubSub.
+The Webpage was hosted in domain wonderful-bush-0de9e9003.azurestaticapps.net and the SSL certificate was managed by Azure itself.<br>

+Visual Studio Code IDE, Visual Studio IDE, GitHub and PowerBI were used during the development process.